boostercloud/booster/CONTRIBUTING.md

 ## Code Style Guidelines

 The Booster project comes with a nice set of ESLint config files to help you follow a consistent style, and we really encourage to use it in your editor.
-You can also run the `rush run lint:fix` commands to try solving any linter problems automatically.
+You can also run the `rush lint:fix` commands to try solving any linter problems automatically.

 For everything else, the rule of thumb is: Try to be consistent with the code around yours, and if you're not sure, ask :-)